jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 ### Complete Pooling - Same $\theta$ for every player

 In the complete pooling formulation, each player has the same chance of success parameter.
+This translates to each player having the same chance of making a free throw.
 The advantage of this is that we can aggregate all attempts and all successes for the players to "get" more data.
 However, this is a terrible assumption because we know some players are better at making free throws than others.

 For this model, the likelihood and prior are below, notice that $\theta$ (and by extension, $\alpha$) is not indexed because there is only 1.

-$$ p(y_i \mid \theta, K_i) = \text{Binomial}(\theta, K_i) $$
+$$ p(y_i \mid K_i, \theta) = \text{Binomial}(K_i. \theta) $$

 $$ p(y_i \mid K_i, \alpha) = \text{BinomialLogit}(K_i, \alpha) $$

 $$ p(\alpha) = N(1, 1) $$

-The prior specification for $\alpha$ can be interpreted as $95\%$ of values falling between $0.26$ and $0.95$ chance of success.
+The prior on $\alpha$ can be interpreted as $95\%$ of values falling between a $0.26$ and $0.95$ chance of success.

 ```python
 def fully_pooled(ft_attempts, ft_makes=None):